 To further clarify your role and responsibilities, follow-up with this question.
 It’s important to remember: You were hired for a reason.
 Whether to solve a particular business problem or launch a new division of the company, it should be clear what “success” means in your role.
 Will you be evaluated against the overall objective or smaller, predetermined milestones?

 Also, who’s responsible for determining “success”—your direct manager, the founders, or the company’s board of directors?
-This should also be clear because you want to ensure your goals and values align with the appropriate decision-makers.
+This should also be clear to ensure your goals and values align with the appropriate decision-makers.

 8. What Are the High-Level Team Structures?
 How Do Teams Collaborate?